 Head to Biswa Bangla and gawk at Bengal’s crafts, saris, artefacts and organic cosmetics and taste some Bengali sweet treats.
 Only a few steps away is Das Studio which dates back to 1927 and is the place to admire (or buy) archival art, posters and photographs of Darjeeling.
 The postcards here are especially charming.

 There is a small store of Tribes India which is a good place to buy tribal jewellery, traditional wear and other local produce, including Darjeeling and Assam tea.
-Their card machine tends to be out-of-service so go prepared with cash.
+The place mostly doesn’t accept cards so go prepared with cash.